 How to get to Taipei from Manila

-Taipei is accessible from Manila; Cebu Pacific has direct flights to and from Manila to Taipei.
+Taipei is accessible from Manila; Cebu Pacific and many other airlines have direct flights to and from Manila to Taipei.
 Make sure to book your ticket in advance to get the lowest possible fares.
-Don’t forget to pre-order a meal.
+Don’t forget to pre-order a meal if you’re traveling with Cebu Pacific.
 I highly recommend having Cebu Pacific’s lechon paksiw.
 It’s good!!!
-Check flights now.
+Check for cheap flights now

 How to get to Taipei from Taoyuan Airport